List of webcomics in print: Publication of webcomics

 Webcomics have been seen by some artists as a potential new path towards syndication in newspapers, but attempts have rarely proven lucrative.
 According to Jeph Jacques (Questionable Content), "there's no real money" in syndication for webcomic artists.
 For instance Jeffrey Rowland uploaded his webcomics to the internet in order to gain constructive criticism after being rejected from various syndicates in 1999, but eventually found that he didn't need to get his work syndicated when he started selling merchandise of his webcomic Wigu.
 To The Boston Globe, Rowland said that "if a syndicate came to me and offered me a hundred newspapers, I would probably say no ...
 I'd probably make less money, with more work."
 When Diesel Sweeties found syndication by United Media in 2007, its creator Richard Stevens still made 80% of his income through his website.
 Other webcomic creators, such as R. K. Milholland (Something Positive) and Michael Terracciano (Dominic Deegan), wouldn't be able to syndicate their work in newspaper because they fill up a specific niche and wouldn't be accepted by a broader audience.
 Some webcartoonists have proven more successful with newspaper syndication since: in 2015, Dana Simpson syndicated her webcomic Phoebe and Her Unicorn through Universal Uclick to over 100 newspapers.

 Many authors opt to self-publish their webcomic in print.
 In order to do so, many comic artists may use the crowdfunding service Kickstarter, which successfully funded 994 comic and graphic novel projects in 2015.

 Published webcomics

 In 1996, David Allen launched Plan Nine Publishing, a small press American publisher focused on printing webcomics.
 The first webcomic Plan Nine published was Bill Holbrook's Kevin and Kell.
 Plan Nine published over 70 titles, printing late 1990s and early 2000s webcomics such as Sluggy Freelance, Ozy and Millie, Greystone Inn, and College Roomies from Hell!!!.
 Since 1997, various webcomic creators worldwide have made book deals with larger publishing companies, resulting in their webcomics being adapted into comic books and distributed to retailers.

+Note: This alphabetical order ignores the first "the" in the title.